 We may disclose to the FDA health information relative to adverse events, product defects, or post marketing surveillance information to enable product recalls, repairs, or replacements.

 As permitted or required by law, we may disclose your health information to public health or legal authorities charged with preventing or controlling disease, injury, or disability, including child abuse and neglect.

 VICTIMS OF ABUSE, NEGLECT OR DOMESTIC VIOLENCE:

-We may disclose your health information as permitted or required by Montana law if we reasonably believe you are a victim of abuse, neglect or domestic violence.
+We may disclose your health information as permitted or required by Nebraska law if we reasonably believe you are a victim of abuse, neglect or domestic violence.

 In order to oversee the health care system, government benefits programs, entities subject to governmental regulation and civil rights laws for which health information is necessary to determine compliance, we may disclose your health information for oversight activities authorized by law, such as audits and civil, administrative, or criminal investigations.

 We may disclose your health information in response to requests made during judicial and administrative proceedings, such as court orders or subpoenas.

 Under certain circumstances, we may disclose your health information to law enforcement officials.
 These circumstances include reporting required by laws, pursuant to subpoenas or court orders, reporting limited information concerning identification and location at the request of law enforcement, reports regarding suspected victims of crimes, reporting death, crimes on our premises, and crimes in emergencies.

 If you are an inmate of a correctional institution or under the custody of a law enforcement official, we may disclose health information about you to the correctional institution or law enforcement official to provide you with health care or to protect the health and safety of your or others.

 We may disclose or use health information when it is our good faith belief, consistent with ethical and legal standards, that it is necessary to prevent or lessen a serious and imminent threat or is necessary to identify or apprehend an individual.